Custom-Roles-for-TTT/TTT-Jingle-Jam-Roles-2024/README.md

-ttt_pharaoh_min_players            0   // The minimum number of players required to spawn the Pharaoh ttt_pharaoh_starting_health        100 // The amount of health Pharaohs start with ttt_pharaoh_max_health             100 // The maximum amount of health Pharaohs can have ttt_pharaoh_is_independent         0   // Whether Pharaohs should be treated as independent ttt_pharaoh_steal_time             15  // The amount of time it takes to steal an Ankh ttt_pharaoh_innocent_steal         0   // Whether innocents are allowed to steal the Ankh ttt_pharaoh_traitor_steal          1   // Whether traitors are allowed to steal the Ankh
+ttt_pharaoh_min_players            0   // The minimum number of players required to spawn the Pharaoh ttt_pharaoh_starting_health        100 // The amount of health Pharaohs start with ttt_pharaoh_max_health             100 // The maximum amount of health Pharaohs can have ttt_pharaoh_is_detective           0   // Whether Pharaohs should be treated as a detective role ttt_pharaoh_is_independent         0   // Whether Pharaohs should be treated as independent.
+Ignored when "ttt_pharaoh_is_detective" is enabled ttt_pharaoh_steal_time             15  // The amount of time it takes to steal an Ankh ttt_pharaoh_innocent_steal         0   // Whether innocents are allowed to steal the Ankh ttt_pharaoh_traitor_steal          1   // Whether traitors are allowed to steal the Ankh